Days Payable Outstanding for your Business Plan

-As a check, unless accounts payable payment procedures are not being adhered to, the accounts payable days outstanding should be similar to the credit terms offered to the business by its suppliers.
+As a check, unless accounts payable payment procedures are not being adhered to, the payable days should be similar to the credit terms offered to the business by its suppliers.

 Startup Business Plan

 The days payable outstanding for your business will depend on the type of industry in which it operates.
-A predominantly cash based business will have a very low days payable outstanding, in the order of a few days, whereas a manufacturing business might have a days payable outstanding in the region of 90 days or higher.
+A predominantly cash based business will have a very low days payable outstanding, in the order of a few days.
+In contrast a manufacturing business might have accounts payable days in the region of 90 days or higher.

-The figure to use for the days payable outstanding is the average credit terms being offered by suppliers, which should normally reflect the industry averages.
+The figure to use for the accounts payable days is the average credit terms being offered by suppliers.
+This should normally reflect the industry averages.
 If industry averages cannot be found, then use the published accounts of similar businesses or competitors, and carry out the calculation described above for established businesses.

-Ultimately, the value of days payable outstanding is the amount of credit your business is offered by suppliers, and procedures need to be in place to ensure this is adhered to as part of the business plan.
+Ultimately, the value of days payable is the amount of credit your business is offered by suppliers.
+Consequently procedures need to be in place to ensure this is adhered to as part of the business plan.
 It is important to understand that a new startup business will usually not be given normal credit terms.
 Due to the inherent risk involved it might be expected to pay in cash until a trading history can be established.

-Having entered the days payable outstanding, the template calculates the accounts payable at the end of each subsequent year by multiplying the days payable outstanding by the average daily cost of sales for the year.
+Having entered the days payable, the template calculates the accounts payable at the end of each subsequent year.
+The calculation involves multiplying the days payable outstanding by the average daily cost of sales for the year.

 What’s the Next Step?

 The next step in producing a five year financial projection for your business plan using our financial projections template is to determine the other liabilities days outstanding for use in the projected balance sheets.